csfeeser/Python/solutions/play sound in background.md

 Read more about threading here! https://realpython.com/intro-to-python-threading/

+Install the `playsound` module to use this code!

+`python3 -m pip install playsound`

 ## IMPORTANT NOTE: Your Alta3 BCHD machine does not support sound or graphics.
 To use this, you'll need to run it on your personal machine.

 ```python